guidob10/basketbackend-/README.md

 - IAM Users/Roles/Policies
 - API Gateway/Lambda
 - CloudFormation
-- CodeCommit,CodeBuild, CodeDeploy,CodePipeline
+- CodeCommit, CodeBuild, CodeDeploy, CodePipeline
 - SES
 - ApacheBench (in linux)

-##### For more information about the process and configuration you can see the Documentation.doc file in the repository.
+##### For more information about the process and configuration you can see the Documentation.docx file in the repository.